-FIRE LOCUST

-TYPE: Tiny Herbivores (Insects)

-NUMBER: 1,000, Slow

-IM/RS: Not applicable

-STAMINA: 1

-ATTACK: 90

-DAMAGE: 4d10

-SPECIAL ATTACK: Acid burn

-SPECIAL DEFENSE: Large numbers

-NATIVE Alcazzar-plains, mudflats,

-HABITAT: forests, moraines; sum-

-mer season only
+FIRE LOCUST Type Tiny Herbivores (insects) Number 1,000 Move Slow IM/RS N/A Stamina 1 Attack 90 Damage 4d10 Special Attack Acid Burn Special Defense Large Numbers Native World Alcazzar - plains, mudflats, forests, moraines; Summer season only.

-Fire locusts are large, hopping insects that secrete an extremely destructive acid.
+DESCRIPTION: Fire locusts are large, hopping insects that secrete an extremely destructive acid.
 They travel over Alcazzar in huge chittering packs, clearing a swath up to 1 kilometer wide.
 Although they eat plants, any animals in their path face certain death unless somehow protected from the ravaging horde.

 The acid secreted by Fire Locusts is so caustic that it burns any non-metallic material it contacts.
-Although the damage from one locust's burn equals only a fraction of a stamina point, the number of locusts in a swarm cause the listed damage to any creature not protected against the acid.
+Although the damage from one locust's burn equals only a fraction of a stamina point, the number of locusts in a swarm cause the listed damage to any creatures not protected against the acid.